- [1] Time asymptotics of structured populations with diffusion and dynamic boundary conditions. Postprint Article

 Q. Richard, S. Alizon, M. Choisy, M. T. Sofonea and R. Djidjou-Demasse, PLOS Computational Biology, 17(3), (2021) pp. 1-25.

-• [9] Human-vector malaria transmission model structured by age, time since infection and waning immunity.
-Postprint.
-Article.
+- [9] Human-vector malaria transmission model structured by age, time since infection and waning immunity.
+Postprint Article in open access

 Q. Richard, M. Choisy, T. Lefèvre and R. Djidjou-Demasse, Nonlinear Analysis: Real World Applications, 63, (2022), pp. 103393.